Holiday and Work Program (PVT)

 for Belgium

-Here is a very interesting program for students or young people more broadly and a great opportunity to get to know new horizons!
+This is a very interesting program for students and young people in general, and a great opportunity to discover new horizons!

-And don’t forget your PVT health insurance to make sure you get your visa properly and ensure your health while you’re abroad.
+And above all, don’t forget your PVT health insurance to make sure you get your visa in due form and ensure your health during your stay abroad.